mrkishi/veonim/docs/readme.md

   - optionally accepts a directory path to start from. e.g. `:Veonim vim-create-dir ~/proj`

 ### multiplexed vim sessions
-Veonim supports the ability to run multiple instance of neovim at a time.
-In my development workflow I prefer to maintain one project per vim instance/session.
+Veonim supports the ability to run multiple instances of neovim at a time.
+In my development workflow I prefer to maintain one project per vim instance.
 To switch between projects I simply switch to the respective vim instance that has that project loaded.
 This way I maintain all tabs, windows, buffers, settings, colorschemes, etc. with its respective project.

 When switching between instances the "background" instances are still running, but they are not wired up the user interface.